melvic-ybanez/archia/README.md

 (_The resulting JSON string is manually prettified.
 At the time of this writing, prettification of the string output isn't supported yet, but soon will be._)

-The following are the currently supported features:
+The following are the currently supported queries:

 ### Compound Queries:
 * Bool Query